An in-depth session captures the ultimate cello sound

 Prior to meeting Nick, my only experiences with recording 17th or 18th century music took place in a large performance venue, typically a concert hall or church.
 Conventional wisdom says that much of this music was originally intended to be heard in such venues, and while historians suggest this is perhaps more true for ensemble pieces than solo works, the bulk of recent solo recordings seems to follow this paradigm: The soloist is set up on stage in a large, empty recital hall, and the microphones are arrayed anywhere from the front lip of the apron (8–12′ in front of the performer) to the middle of the audience seating (often upwards of 40′ from the performer).
 The large yet empty space contributes a lush natural ambience with reverb times often exceeding 3 seconds, and the distant miking allows that ambience to significantly color the recording.

-Those three words have become our mantra over the course of the three sessions to date; no doubt one of us will again utter “But not scratchy!” in the upcoming sessions.
+Those three words have become our mantra over the course of the sessions.
 What has proven to be the biggest engineering challenge thus far is to accommodate Nick’s desire for an intimate, present, up-close cello sound, despite the unfortunate fact that most celli sound “scratchy” when listened to up-close!
 Well-rosined bow articulations can take on an etched quality that disproportionately emphasizes the upper partials.
 The conventional method of taming this edge is to balance it with the instrument’s body resonance and room ambience…by moving the mic farther away, which of course would totally defeat our objective of capturing an intimate, up-close sound.

 So we knew we needed to record in a space that would give us the flexibility of limiting (or at least tightly controlling) ambience, and also a venue that would give us the ability to make (and hear) changes in timbre via miniscule adjustments in mic position.
 Plus, since the unaccompanied cello can play extremely quietly at times, we needed a space with excellent noise insulation.
 While those requirements are quite at odds with most concert halls or churches, they describe perfectly a venue that folks reading this are perhaps more familiar with: a recording studio.